Server Setup Guide

 Once you have done every step above, and are familiarized with your server, you can go through the next step and install the delegate program, xcash-dpops

 .
-Follow the delegate node installation for a complete tutorial.
+Follow the for a complete tutorial.